Enrol for the first time

 Note Enrol before the closing date or you will lose your place in the course.
 If you are thinking of deferring, don't enrol yet.
 Have a read about how to defer, or have a chat to your enrolment officer.

 If you are studying on campus, you need to set up your timetable for lectures and tutorials through STAR on StudentConnect.
-You can enter your preferences from 9am 24 June to 9am 3 July.
-From 4 July you can view your personalised timetable and change any allocations, if available.
+You can enter your Trimester 1 preferences from 9am Monday 10 February to 9am Monday 17 February 2014.
+From 9am Tuesday 18 February 2014 you can view your personalised timetable and change any allocations, if available.

 Please note you must have already enrolled online before you can get your ID Card.
-For on-campus students you can have your photo taken and collect your ID at Deakin Central or for those off campus send a passport photo to firstname.lastname@example.org.
+For on-campus students you can have your photo taken and collect your ID at Deakin Central or for those off campus send a passport photo along with a copy of a form of ID you have that includes a photo eg. Passport or Drivers Licence to firstname.lastname@example.org.
 Visit the Deakin Card website to find out more about how you can use your ID Card.

 Invoices and financial assistance